Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Results

-\textbf{Skin tone.} As shown in Table \ref{table6:overall-performance of age, gender and skin}, current pedestrian detectors exhibit a notable bias towards the dark-skin group, with an average miss rate difference of 7.52\% between the dark-skin and light-skin groups.
-Among the eight detectors examined, five detectors demonstrate higher miss rates for the dark-skin group compared to the light-skin group (with four of them being statistically significant).
-Furthermore, two detectors display significant miss rate disparities of 30.71\% and 28.03\%, signifying substantial fairness challenges related to skin tone.
+\textbf{Skin tone.} As displayed in Table \ref{table6:overall-performance of age, gender and skin}, current pedestrian detectors exhibit minimal bias between light-skin and dark-skin individuals, with an average miss rate difference of just 0.44\%.
+Specifically, among the four pedestrian-specific detectors, none show significant skin tone bias, whereas among the four general object detectors, three display significant skin tone bias, with miss rate differences ranging from 2.17\% to 3.9\%.
+These disparities are notably smaller than those observed in age bias.

-\finding{\textbf{RQ1:} On average, the pedestrian detectors under study exhibit no significant performance disparity across gender, but notable disparity across age and skin tone.
-In particular, the miss rate difference between children and adults is as high as 19.67\%; the miss rate difference between dark-skin pedestrians and light-skin pedestrians is 7.52\%.
-These observations highlight significantly higher risks for children and dark-skin pedestrians with the existing autonomous driving systems.}
+\finding{\textbf{RQ1:} On average, the eight state-of-the-art pedestrian detectors that we study exhibit no significant performance difference across gender and skin tone, but notable bias across age.
+In particular, the detectors show a 20.14\% higher miss rate for children compared to adults.}